 You still have access to them!

-By turning my posts into a class, I’ve tried to make it so you can learn at your own pace in an orderly, by-subject manner.
-It also takes the pressure off me because the materials are already written and I’m giving you everything I’ve learned throughout the years from contracts to revisions in one place.
+By turning these blog posts into a visually accessible snippet, I’ve really tried to hit those major points hard without fluff (I only have 200 characters) and tried to make it so you can learn at your own pace in an orderly, by-subject manner.
+It also takes the pressure off me because the materials are already written, and I’m giving you everything I’ve learned throughout the years from contracts to revisions in one place.

 Wait, There’s More?

 Remember those author journal posts I mentioned above?
 Well, they didn’t exactly fit into the generalized “how to” classes I created, but they’re sticking around!
 Only now, you’ll notice my entire author blog has been given a face lift and those pieces (such as this one) are now tagged under “Behind the Scenes.”

 These behind the scenes pieces will be specifically related to my books, the trials I’m going through with my work or as an author trying to make writing a full-time career, and anything else I deem necessary to write about.
 Cool, eh?

 While I’ve put years into the blog and I’m quite proud of what it’s become, I don’t feel like a failure.
 This is just what needs to be done so I can focus on the most important thing that will get me to my goals and help me run my business: writing more books.

 Now go out and learn!